 Ms. Ashkar is an attorney licensed in Connecticut and Iowa.
 She graduated from the University of Michigan in 1997 and received her law degree from the University of Iowa College of Law in 2000.
 Her law practice is limited to federal Medicare law; she is admitted in Connecticut and Iowa only.

-Ben Belton is the Director of Global Partner Engagement in AARP’s Office of International Affairs.
-In that role, he is responsible for targeted international outreach and positioning AARP as a global thought leader.
+Ben Belton is the Senior Advisor to the Commissioner of the Social Security Administration, and former Director of Global Partner Engagement in AARP’s Office of International Affairs.
+In that role, he was responsible for targeted international outreach and positioning AARP as a global thought leader.
 As Director, he develops and leads efforts to shape the international discussion on population aging.
 He speaks at domestic and international forums and manages the Aging Readiness and Competitiveness Initiative – an original body of research highlighting global policy innovations.